Mamiglia/Reminder-Bot/README.md

 # Reminder-Bot

-This bot allows people to create reminds on telegram in less than 30 seconds, accepting any date
+This bot allows people to create reminds on telegram in less than 30 seconds, accepting any (future) date

-#### Future Feature
-* Support to external calendars
+### Actual Features
 * Manage your reminds
+* Support to all Timezones (except for North Korea :c)
+* Support To DST (daylight saving time)

+#### Future Features
+* Support to external calendars (google, outlook...)
 * Support to different languages
+* Soon will be hosted somewhere